 |Reduces appetite, makes you feel fuller||Reduces appetite, makes you feel fuller|

 |Used to treat type 2 diabetes and weight loss||Used primarily to treat weight loss|

 What to expect from your pharmacy visit

-Your pharmacist will take your body measurements including your weight and blood pressure which they’ll share with the GP.
-After that, you’ll have a 10-minute video call with the GP, who will make sure that weight loss medication is suitable for you.
-Then, you can pick up your prescription from the pharmacy 5-10 mins later.
+Your pharmacist will take your body measurements including your weight and blood pressure.
+Then, they’ll confirm whether the weight loss medication is suitable for you.
+You can pick up your prescription from the pharmacy 5-10 mins later.

 What happens after that?

 Once you’ve got your medication, you’ll have weekly and monthly check-ins with us so we can see what’s working for you.
 Each month, you’ll need to head down to the pharmacy to pick up your next prescription.
 While you’re there we will check your measurements and share in your success.

 How do weight loss drugs work?

 Weight loss injections Ozempic and Wegovy are two brand names for the same drug: semaglutide.
 They are both taken as weekly injections and work by mimicking the actions of the hormone glucagon-like peptide-1 (GLP-1), which is released when we eat.
 GLP-1 releases insulin into the body, which can help keep blood sugar levels in check and give us the feeling that we’re full.

 Semaglutide mimics the effects of GLP-1, so it reduces feelings of hunger—meaning that you eat less and, therefore, lose weight.